 If you don’t work weekends, do I have to wait until Monday to get my file?

 I work very hard to try and get all orders finished by 5pm Friday, including any orders purchased on Friday.
 However, because I have no control over the volume of orders that come in, sometimes orders will roll over to the next business day.
 I understand that invitations are very time sensitive, and I do my best to make sure you are taken care of.
-As always, if you have questions about the item or delivery, it’s best to email before you buy.

 Can I submit my party pictures to you?